 The Men’s Shed is a brand new purpose built and well equipped workshop within the St Albans Uniting complex and membership is open to any men in the community however wide people wish the definition of community to be.

 It can provide a place to work and fellowship for men who have been involved in wood and metalwork activities, both as hobbies and employment in the past but, because of downsizing of accommodation or a growing need to work with others for safety and mobility issues, can no longer have access to a place to continue their interests.
 But it is also open to any men looking for fellowship and a space to work at their hobbies.

-So far there are two sessions per week, Monday 1:30pm-4pm and Saturday 10am There is room for other sessions but we need each group to include a qualified tradesperson to be part of any group for safety reasons.
+So far there are two sessions per week, Mondays and Tuesdays 1pm-4pm.
+There is room for other sessions but we need each group to include a qualified tradesperson to be part of any group for safety reasons.

 After 30 to 40 minutes of music led by Jody Keehan, volunteers from the St Alban’s Uniting Church serve up morning tea to the families while the children have playtime.

 Cost per child is $2.
 Bookings are not required, just come along and join in!

 Jody Keehan is a musician, mum and concert organiser who feels very lucky to be able to be able to combine her love of music into everything she does.